 The supervisor should review the employee’s self-assessment before filling out their own evaluation and take those reflections into consideration.
 If there are significant differences between the self-assessment and the supervisor’s evaluation, they should have a discussion about expectations and how they both view how those expectations are being met.

 The Professional Development Center has created Self-Assessment Quick Tips tool to help staff members complete their self assessment.
-If additional support is needed, you may request a 30-minute consultation here.
+If additional support is needed, you may request a 30-minute consultation to address all of your questions in a one-on-one meeting.

 Goal Setting Questions

-Work or project goals: has clear end results or objectives to be completed within the next 12 months and are driven by team/department needs or goals.
+Work or project goals: have clear end results or objectives to be completed within the next 12 months and are driven by team/department needs or goals.

 Development or learning goals: focused on long-term growth for your current or future role.